 As the WEA celebrates its 120th anniversary, the lecture considers Hardy the man rather than the writer and what was happening in his life towards the end of the 19th and beginning of the 20th century.

-Click here to learn more and become a member.
+Click here to learn more about becoming a WEA member.

 Video transcript